 Connecticut Statutes authorize strip searches in very limited circumstances, under very narrow conditions.
 A “strip search,” as defined by Conn.
 Gen. Stat. § 54-33k, means having your clothes removed, either voluntarily or by a “peace officer,” to permit a visual inspection of the body.
 If you are arrested for a misdemeanor or a motor vehicle violation, you are not to be strip searched unless there is “reasonable belief” that you are concealing a weapon or contraband.
-Any body cavity search must be conducted pursuant to a warrant, under sanitary conditions, and in the prescence of a person licensed to practice medicine.
-If the police determine that you are to be strip searched, it must be conducted by a member of the same sex out of eye-shot by anyone else not conducting the search.
+Any body cavity search must be conducted pursuant to a warrant, under sanitary conditions, and in the presence of a person licensed to practice medicine.
+If the police determine that you are to be strip searched, it must be conducted by a member of the same sex out of eyeshot by anyone else not conducting the search.
 Furthermore, an officer must obtain written permission from his supervisor to conduct the search and must also prepare a detailed report.
 The strip search statute does provide protections for the accused, in that the civil remedies are reserved if the search is unfounded.
 And finally, these rules do not apply to those that are incarcerated.

 Conn.
 Gen. Stat. § 54-33k.
-“Strip search” defined
+“Strip Search” Defined

 For the purposes of this section and section 54-33l, “strip search” means having an arrested person remove or arrange some or all of his or her clothing or, if an arrested person refuses to remove or arrange his or her clothing, having a peace officer or employee of the police department remove or arrange the clothing of the arrested person so as to permit a visual inspection of the genitals, buttocks, anus, female breasts or undergarments used to clothe said anatomical parts of the body.

 Conn.
 Gen. Stat. § 54-33l.
-Strip searches.
-Procedure
+Strip Searches Procedure

 (a) No person arrested for a motor vehicle violation or a misdemeanor shall be strip searched unless there is reasonable belief that the individual is concealing a weapon, a controlled substance or contraband.

 (b) No search of any body cavity other than the mouth shall be conducted without a search warrant.
-Any warrant authorizing a body cavity search shall specify that the search is required to be performed under sanitary conditions and conducted either by or under the supervision of a person licensed to practice medicine in accordance with chapter 370.
+Any warrant authorizing a body cavity search shall specify that the search is required to be performed under sanitary conditions and conducted either by or under the supervision of a person licensed to practice medicine in accordance with Chapter 370.

 (c) All strip searches shall be performed by a person of the same sex as the arrested person and on premises where the search cannot be observed by persons not physically conducting the search or not absolutely necessary to conduct the search.